 We continued to go golfing and visited a new driving range.
 I discovered a local Hispanic grocery, La Plaza Supermarket, and became obsessed with grilling plantains.
 This food was reminiscent of our trips to Key West, Florida.

 I finally determined chlorinated water felt “safe” and took our daughter swimming at the city pool.
-I updated a few older posts such as Garden in August How and What to Plant and Hardneck Garlic Plant and Growing Tips.
+I updated a few older posts such as What to Plant in August for a Garden and Hardneck Garlic Plant and Growing Tips.

 2020 Year Review